How to Inspect HVAC Systems for Moisture Damage

 How to Safely Inspect an HVAC System for Moisture Damage

 A proper HVAC moisture inspection focuses on visible, accessible areas of the system.
-You do not need to open sealed components or take apart equipment.
-Instead, the goal is to identify signs of water exposure, repeated condensation, or drainage failure using safe, external observation.
+Do not open sealed components, remove service panels, reach into moving parts, or inspect electrical areas while equipment is running.
+Instead, identify signs of water exposure, repeated condensation, or drainage failure using safe, external observation.

 Inspection should always begin at the system itself and then expand outward into connected areas such as ducts, vents, and nearby structural materials.